19hours/sg-statutes/Acts/Terrorism (Suppression of Financing) Act.md

 (b) who discloses to any other person information or any other matter which is likely to prejudice that investigation or proposed investigation,

-shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $30,000 or to imprisonment for a term not exceeding 3 years or to both.
+shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $250,000 or to imprisonment for a term not exceeding 5 years or to both.

+[Act 51 of 2018 wef 01/04/2019]

 (2) Any person —